minvws/nl-covid19-data-dashboard/packages/app/README.md

-# NL Corona Dashboard - App
+# NL Coronavirus Dashboard - App

 The main application that contains the front-end part of the dashboard.
 This React application uses Next.js as its framework.